uhppoted/uhppoted-dll/doc/csharp.md

 ### `lookup`

-The `lookup.find` method is a static utility function to looku text equivalents to the following byte codes:
+The `lookup.find` method is a static utility function to lookup text equivalents to the following byte codes:
 - door control mode
 - event type
 - event reason